lubianat/technotype/manuscript.md

 Many scientists believed that cell functions have a core role in defining cell types, which is a slippery road, as the very meaning of "function" in biology is elusive [@doi:10.7554/eLife.47014].
 The opinions were varied, and no consensus was achieved.

-One core line of thought is based on the cell type as an evolutionary unit defined by a Core Regulatory Complex (CoRC) of transcription factors.
-That definition enables the drawing of parallels, from the evolution of other biological entities (such as genes, proteins, and species) to cell types' evolution.
-Models of how multicellular life works greatly benefit from concepts such as "sister types" (cell types that diverged from a single ancestor), "cell type homology" (cell types in different species that share a common evolutionary origin), and "cell type convergence" (cell types that execute similar functions but which are not directly evolutionarily related) [@pmid:18927580; @doi:10.1038/nrg.2016.127]

-However, as much as different concepts of species coexist [@doi:10.1080/10635150701701083], our quest to define cell types may take various forms.
-The challenge of representing cell types in the context of evolution is conceptually different from representing cell types in biomedical experimentation.
-In that second direction, the groundwork of the Cell Ontology [@wikidata:Q21184168; @doi:10.1186/1471-2105-12-6; @doi:10.1186/s13326-016-0088-7] and the contributions of the International Workshop on Cells in Experimental Life Sciences series [@doi:10.1186/s12859-017-1976-2; @doi:10.1186/s12859-019-2721-9] are notable.
-Their contributions base much of the views here and will be discussed in detail throughout the article.

-We chose to use the term "cell type" to emphasize the focus on types as classes (or "kinds") in contrast to real-world objects.
+There is not even a consensus on nomenclature, thus, we made a judgment call to use the term "cell type" to emphasize the focus on types as classes (or "kinds") in contrast to real-world objects.
 The similar term "cell state" is used both to describe classes (e.g., activated T-cell) and real-world observations (e.g., the current state of a particular cell).
 Other similar notions, such as a "cell set," "cell population," and "cell cluster," can also reminisce of a specific, countable group of cells, frequently from the same experiment.